A puffy face may be a normal reaction to an allergy, part of being pregnant, or a side effect of taking steroids.

 - Hives or rash

 - Swelling of the surrounding area

 How to Get Rid of Puffy Face

 The best way to reduce a puffy face is to identify what is causing the swelling.
-For instance, if your cheek is puffy because you were just stung by a bee, you’d remove the stinger immediately and apply ice; whereas if your throat is swollen because you’re experiencing a minor allergic reaction, over-the-counter or prescribed antihistamines will help with your inflammation.
-If your facial swelling is accompanied by difficulty breathing, a serious drop in blood pressure, rapid pulse, dizziness, or lightheadedness, you should seek medical attention immediately.
+For instance, if your cheek is puffy because you were just stung by a bee, you’d remove the stinger immediately and apply ice.
+Whereas if your facial swelling is accompanied by difficulty breathing, a serious drop in blood pressure, rapid pulse, dizziness, or lightheadedness, call 911.

 If your symptoms are manageable and you aren’t in pain, there are a few things you can do at home to reduce the swelling in your face including: